terra-money/docs/docs/SDKs/Terra-js/Keys.md

 }
 ```

-Note that you must call `super()` with the public key—this generates the relevant account and validator public keys associated with your key.
+You must call `super()` with the public key to generate the relevant account and validator public keys associated with your key.